 χ1 Hydrae is a double sub-giant star in the constellation of Hydra.

 χ1 Hydrae visual magnitude is 4.94.
-Because of its moderate brightness, χ1 Hydrae should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, χ1 Hydrae should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of χ1 Hydrae

 χ1 Hydrae is situated south of the celestial equator, as such, it is more easily visible from the southern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of χ1 Hydrae are provided in the following table:

 The simplified sky map below shows the position of χ1 Hydrae in the sky:

 Visibility of χ1 Hydrae from your location

 Today's χ1 Hydrae (chi1 Hydrae) rise, transit and set times from Greenwich, United Kingdom are the following (all times relative to the local timezone Europe/London):

 Distance of χ1 Hydrae from the Sun and relative movement